 If you have a big enough motor, these bikes are as fast as any other.
 Just a few weeks ago, during one of the charity road rides, I was passed by one of the local amateur racers pedaling a fattie and wearing a Centurion-style helmet with feathers.
 He had to be doing a solid 18 miles per hour average.
 (I finished the ride on my “super fast” road bike at 16.6).

 Typically, though, you aren’t going to be riding this on asphalt.
 You will be deep in the woods where no cell tower has any hope of ever reaching you.
 You’ll be exploring and enjoying and not thinking about speed.

 When pedaling these bikes, it feels easy to pedal.
-You are more aware at how easy it is to roll over obstacles than you are on how slow you may be going.
+You are more aware of how easy it is to roll over obstacles than you are on how slow you may be going.

-And the wheels and overall frame is relatively light, so it’s not like you are trying to ride a steel Mongoose mountain bike through the woods.
+And the wheels and overall frame are relatively light, so it’s not like you are trying to ride a steel Mongoose mountain bike through the woods.
 Now that would be miserable.

 vs regular mountain bikes